A Stochastic Block-coordinate Proximal Newton Method for Nonconvex Composite Minimization: Introduction

 \textbf{Organization.} The rest of the paper is organized as follows.
-In Section~\ref{sec:pnmethods}, we present SBCPNM and provide detailed global convergence analysis.
-In Section~\ref{appendix: lhisgiven}, we discuss a special case where \(L_g\) is known and used to design SBCPNM and provide its global and local convergence rates.
-In Section~\ref{sec:numerical} we conduct numerical experiments on the \(\ell_1\)-regularized Student's \(t\)-regression, nonconvex binary classification, and biweight loss with group regularization.
+In Section~\ref{sec:pnmethods}, we present SBCPNM and provide a detailed global convergence analysis.
+In Section~\ref{appendix: lhisgiven}, we discuss a line-search-free variant of SBCPNM (with \(L_{S_k}\) used to design subproblmes) and establish its global convergence rate for nonconvex composite problems, along with its local convergence rate for nonconvex/convex composite problems under particular parameter settings and different error bound conditions.
+In Section~\ref{sec:numerical}, we conduct numerical experiments on the \(\ell_1\)-regularized Student's \(t\)-regression, nonconvex binary classification, and biweight loss with group regularization.
 We make some conclusions in Section~\ref{sec:conclusions}.